JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 One of the more interesting aspects of parsing all these files, was finding that some of them are zip bombs, in effect, and at least one, for actual.
 I watched my python process consume almost 10gigs of RAM trying to parse them when I set the protective `Image.MAX_IMAGE_PIXELS = 1000000000` value too high.
 Basically, the library I used to parse the images, Pillow, has a safeguard that pops a `DecompressionBombError` if it's beyond the maximum allowed pixels.
 I did make my max bigger than the default the library comes with, and at higher values than the current one, at least one gif is waybig.

 I also had to set a truncated image value on, `ImageFile.LOAD_TRUNCATED_IMAGES = True`, as otherwise some of the banners wouldn't be parsed.
 This is an interesting side effect of the optimizations various programs would use in the era, to optimize for size.
+Unfortunately, I have yet to find a solution to all of the various curveballs these optimizations are throwing me.
+Lots of out-of-bounds errors when copying individual frames for final video composition.